Mystery Donor Pledges $1 Million To The GNOME Foundation - Slashdot

 "An anonymous donor has pledged to donate up to $1,000,000 over the next two years, some of which will be matching funds.
 The GNOME Foundation is grateful for this donation and plans on using these funds to increase staff to streamline operations and to grow its support of the GNOME Project and the surrounding ecosystem.
 While the GNOME Foundation has maintained its position as a proponent of the GNOME Project, growth has been limited.
 With these funds, the GNOME Foundation will be able to expand and lead in the free software space," says The GNOME Foundation.

-Please don't encourage them (Score:1)
+Please don't encourage them (Score:3, Insightful)

 GNOME devs have their heads deeper up their own asses than pretty much any project in the history of software development.